nit3owl/dashboard/README.md

 The weather widget allows the user to search for the current forecast by zipcode/country.
 It displays the last time the forecast was loaded.
 Upon refresh, the app will update a forecast that is 5 minutes old or older.

+###Dice
+The dice widget gives the user the option of rolling one or two six-sided dice.
+It renders the dice visually using cavnas.

 ##Acknowledgements
 While this app doesnt use external frameworks, it does rely on the work of more talented arists than I.